-Focusing primarily on specialist music schools – secondary schools for 11-18-year-old musicians – Pace (an alumni of one of these schools himself) has documented cases of abuse in classical music education in the UK (Pace, 2013a).
+Focusing primarily on specialist music schools – secondary schools for 11 to 18-year-old musicians – Pace, an alumnus of one of these schools himself, has documented cases of abuse in classical music education in the UK (Pace, 2013a).
 He argues that elite classical music training is characterised by ‘a systematic pattern of domination, cruelty, dehumanisation, bullying and emotional manipulation from unscrupulous musicians in positions of unchecked power, of which sexual abuse is one of several manifestations’ (Pace, 2015: n.p.).
 He outlines various factors within specialist classical music education that create an environment where abuses – sexual, physical, psychological – can occur.
 The first factor is a culture of ‘great musicians’, which institutions’ reputations draw on to accrue prestige (Pace, 2013b).
 Secondly, the particular emotional landscape of classical music draws on values and attitudes ‘rooted in the 19th century’ (Pace, 2013b).
 Thirdly, the sexualisation of musical performance and performers’ dress creates an environment where sexuality is foregrounded and ever-present (Pace, 2013b).
 He also points to other factors, including the lack of training for music teachers and the intensity of one-to-one teaching relationships in classical music education (Pace, 2013b).
 Despite these critiques, Pace defends the aesthetic values and conventions of classical music more widely, arguing against attempts to challenge notions of musical ‘standards’ (Pace, 2017).

 While many of these points are convincing, this chapter critical reflects on them.
-First, Pace’s argument that sexualisation of musical performance contributes to abuse risks being aligned with a victim-blaming approach, mistaking sexual misconduct as being about sex rather than power and implying that ‘respectable’ feminine dress is a possible solution.
+First, Pace’s argument that the sexualisation of musical performance contributes to abuse risks being aligned with a victim-blaming approach, mistaking sexual misconduct as being about sex rather than power and implying that ‘respectable’ feminine dress is a possible solution.
 Secondly, as I have argued elsewhere (Bull, 2019), the aesthetic of classical music contributes to producing the social relations – including the power relations – that characterise this space.
 Therefore, Pace’s argument that the aesthetic qualities of the music must not be part of a wider social change is to align with a position where the music is seen as more important than the people who make it (Cheng, 2020).
 As outlined below, this risks taking a position of what I am calling exceptionalism rather than looking for the common factors across all institutions and cultures that enable abuses of power to occur.
 Finally, and most importantly, Pace’s analysis focuses on aspects of classical music’s culture that are distinctive to the genre, thus implying that there is something unique about classical music that creates an environment where sexual misconduct can occur.
 Instead, in this chapter, I argue that we need to examine the common factors that exist in contexts where sexual misconduct occurs, including classical music education, rather than suggesting that classical music is special or different.